-This Valentine's Day will be the first Marty Schreiber, former governor of Wisconsin, spends without his wife Elaine.
-The high school sweethearts married in 1961, and Elaine died in 2022 after a 20-year battle with Alzheimer's.
+Marty Schreiber, former governor of Wisconsin, married Elaine, his high school sweetheart, in 1961.
+Elaine died in 2022 after a 20-year battle with Alzheimer's.
 Marty chronicled the couple’s journey in his book "My Two Elaines: Learning, Coping, and Surviving as an Alzheimer's Caregiver."

 Elaine’s first symptoms of Alzheimer’s began to appear in the mid-2000s, when the couple were both in their 60s.
 When doctors confirmed that Elaine had Alzheimer's, the couple cried and prayed together.
 As the disease progressed, Elaine wrote letters and journal entries, including love notes to Marty.
 “When you love someone for nearly 70 years, you draw strength from your experiences,” Marty says.